 John Burnside

-John Burnside teaches at St Andrews.
+John Burnside contributed many poems to the LRB.
 His poetry collections include Feast Days (1992), The Asylum Dance (2000) and Black Cat Bone (2011), which won both the Forward Prize and the T.S.
 Eliot Prize.
-He has also written several novels, two collections of short stories and three books of memoir, parts of which were first published in the LRB.
+He taught at St Andrews.
+He also wrote several novels, two collections of short stories and three books of memoir, parts of which were first published in the paper.

 The body as the sum of all nostalgias.
 Empire of footfalls; Mother as Script and Ideal